 Like many, I’ve been worried that the revision of Diagnostic and Statistical Manual of Mental Disorders, the source for all our diagnoses, could lead to what’s been called the medicalization of normality.
 But there are even more fundamental problems inherent in the classification system itself.
-It slots you into a fixed category based on a checklist that ignores many symptoms, and the categories lack any means for measuring the progress of treatment over time.
-In […]
+It slots you into a fixed category based on a […]

 When I started getting a diagnosis of “depression” years ago, I found myself assuming that this was the name for a permanent condition rather than one dimension in the changing nature of an unfolding life.
 Later, the term became more formalized as “major depressive disorder recurrent non-psychotic” under the DSM-IV classification system.
-In a way, it was a relief to know that what I was going through had a name and that millions of other […]
+In a way, […]